tidev/titanium-docs/docs/api/titanium/android/r.md

 ## Overview

-To access your application's resources, use [Titanium.App.Android.R](Titanium.App.Android.R).
+To access your application's resources, use <Titanium.App.Android.R>.

 These properties and sub-properties correspond directly to the properties of the the `android.R` class, and should have the same syntax.
 For example, to retrieve the "OK" string in Android: